kedsouza/appsvc-wordpress-simplified/README.md

 ## Get Started

 This repo contains a repo of a custom docker image based of the official wordpress image, built and ready to be deployed to Azure App Service.
-Deploying via the below botton will also create an Azure MySQL Flexible Server.
+Deploying via the below botton will also create an Azure MySQL Flexible Server needed for the wordpress site.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fwordpressimplified.blob.core.windows.net%2Fapp-svc-wordpress-simplified-json%2Fmain.json)